auyer/rcpassos.me/posts/ebpf/index.md

 trace-cmd report # or open the trace.dat file with KernelShark
 ```

-## Diving into the implementation
+# Diving into the implementation

-In this section, I will wlak go through the steps two libraries take to load an eBPF program into the Kernel: cilium-ebpf (GO) and BCC (C/Python).
+In this section, I will walk go through the steps two libraries take to load an eBPF program into the Kernel: cilium-ebpf (GO) and BCC (C/Python) [[8,9](#references)].

 The examples I will use are: `execsnoop` for the BCC, and `kprobe` for the cilium-ebpf library.
 They are both used to trace the `exec()` system call, which is used to run programs in Linux.